Ed-Wares/Cubey/README.md

     - Options: Make sure Generate a loader is checked.
   - Click Generate to download the .zip.
   - Unzip and copy the include and src folders into a ```vendor/glad``` directory in your project's root.
-- Optionally, to update stb_truetype library.
+- Optionally, to update stb_truetype and stb_image headers.
-  - Download stb_truetype.h: Go to the stb single-file libraries repository and download [stb_truetype.h](https://raw.githubusercontent.com/nothings/stb/refs/heads/master/stb_truetype.h).
-Place it in a new directory in your project, for example, ```vendor/stb/```
+  - Download stb_truetype.h and stb_image.h: Go to the stb single-file libraries repository and download [stb_truetype.h](https://github.com/nothings/stb/blob/master/stb_truetype.h) and [stb_image.h](https://github.com/nothings/stb/blob/master/stb_image.h).
+Place them in the directory ```vendor/stb/```.
+  - Create an Implementation File: To avoid linker errors, it's best practice to create a separate C++ file that defines the implementation for stb_truetype and stb_image. ```src/stb_impl.cpp```
   - Download a Font: You need a .ttf font file.
 You can use a standard system font (like arial.ttf from your Windows Fonts directory)
-  - Create an Implementation File: To avoid linker errors, it's best practice to create a separate C++ file that defines the implementation for stb_truetype. ```src/stb_impl.cpp```
+  - Download a Texture image: Create or download a simple smiley face image.
+Save it as smiley.png in your project's root directory

 Build binaries by running the ```build.bat``` script or from VsCode by running the Build and Debug Task.